 #4.
 Plan for action.

 Once you’ve defined your specific goals for the year, it’s time to get creative.
 Under each goal, define several specific actions and tactics that you will take in order to achieve that goal.
 For example, if your goal is to boost lead generation through your website then you might decide to optimize your contact forms, update calls to action on your site and create new landing pages.

 When making your tactical plans, it is important to consider any potential new platforms or avenues to evaluate and explore.
 Marketing tools and technology are evolving rapidly, and there may be new or updated options that you can put to work for you.
 Similarly, think about different placements that you may not have tried before.
-(See our previous breakdown of one such unsung hero: native advertising.)
 And it pays to keep up with how existing platforms and their audiences are growing and changing.
 Social media is one arena where the demographics and psychographics of the a given platform’s users often grows and changes over time.
 One of the most poignant current examples of this may be the rapid diversification of the TikTok audience.

 Of course, planning your actions necessarily goes hand in hand with our last key consideration: budget.